 Answer.
 Listening involves hearing with total attention.
 Hearing is an involuntary physical act of receiving sound waves on the ear-drum and transferring them to the brain.
-On the other hand, listening is a conscious intellectual act involving conscious efforts to hear understand the message.
+On the other hand, with attention and understand the message.

 2. What is 'Active Listening '?